NCSU 2019 Acceptance Rate: Class of 2023

 So, you’re thinking about applying to North Carolina State University or ‘NCSU’, and you’re curious about your chances of admission.
 Well, we’re here to help!
 Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
 However, the most important factors in the admissions game are your GPA and test scores.
 So, using those as a measure, we can give you an estimate of your chances.

-With an acceptance rate of 50.4%, admission to NCSU is extremely competitive.
-Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1600, or an ACT score of around 35.
+With an acceptance rate of 43.7%, admission to NCSU is somewhat competitive.
+Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1400, or an ACT score of around 32.

 Not quite there?
 Try taking our SAT prep course and You’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at NCSU admission statistics.